ratsocials/ratsocials/README.md

 - 👋 Hi, I’m @ratsocials
 - 👀 I’m interested in ...coding, art and gaming
-- 🌱 I’m currently learning ...coding, character art, 3D modelling and game design
+- 🌱 I’m currently learning ...
+Computer Science A level and Higher GCSE maths
 - 💞️ I’m looking to collaborate on ... i have no idea
 - 📫 How to reach me ... ratsocials@gmail.com
 - 😄 Pronouns: ...  she/they